karbazol/net8-cppcli/cpp-cli-net8-evaluation.md

 to the project file.
 This didn't fix it.
 Final solution:
 Search *System.Windows.Forms* in *External Dependencies* section of the project.
 Open properties for this item and copy the *Full Path*.
 Add this path to *Configuration Properties|C/C++|General|Additional #using Directories*.

-Second problem: Now the program crashes when trying to open the embedding view.
+Now it compiles.
+But when running the application and creating the frame the program crashes.

 ## Misc